Cars24

 Suspension swaps are primarily carried out for two reasons: to alter the ground clearance of a car and/or to improve the ride and handling characteristics.
 Here, it should be noted that the factory-fitted suspension has been tested and equipped keeping all safety guidelines in mind.
 It is a crucial component of the car, and forms a direct link to the road, so any modifications to the suspension should only be carried out under expert guidance.

 If what you’re after is a simple ride height increase, that is a legal change you can make.
 It is only allowed up to a certain threshold, though, so it is best to check with your RTO about the legal limit before carrying out any modifications.
-Keep in mind that increasing or decreasing your ride height could adversely affect the handling characteristics of your car, and unpredictable handling could prove to be dangerous not just for you, but also others on the road.
+Keep in mind that increasing or decreasing your ride height could adversely affect the handling characteristics of your car, and unpredictable handling could prove to be dangerous not just for you but also for others on the road.

 7) Tinted Headlights